MARY MEAUX — Construction can be a headache, but safety is most important - Port Arthur News

 MARY MEAUX — Construction can be a headache, but safety is most important

-I think I’m safe to say most motorists really dislike road construction.
+I think I’m safe when saying most motorists really dislike road construction.

 The orange cones, the barricades, the detours and the necessary drop in speed limit all hamper our drive time and slow us down from getting from Point A to Point B.

 What usually slips my mind are the workers on these roadways.
-The men and women, who are right it the middle of it, sometimes mere feet from vehicles hurrying along.
+The men and women right it the middle of it, sometimes mere feet from vehicles hurrying along.
 Please note that I do look out for them.

 I recently received a media release from TxDOT urging drivers to slow down and exercise care when traveling through highway construction areas.

-In 2021, 244 people lost their lives across the state in these work zones, which is a 33 percent increase from the previous year.
+In 2021, 244 people lost their lives across Texas in these work zones, which is a 33-percent increase from the previous year.

 Last August, a construction crew member was killed and another injured after a multi-vehicle crash along U.S. 69 south in Beaumont.

-In relation to National Work Zone Awareness Week, which was in April, TxDOT Executive Director Marc Williams said the statistics are cause for tremendous concern because the number of people killed on our roadways reached a 40-year high last year and fatalities in our workzones rose dramatically
+In relation to National Work Zone Awareness Week, which was in April, TxDOT Executive Director Marc Williams said the statistics are cause for tremendous concern.
+The number of people killed on our roadways reached a 40-year high in 2021, and fatalities in our workzones rose dramatically

 “It’s important for drivers to remember that driving conditions in work zones can be especially challenging because of extra congestion, slow-moving heavy equipment, temporary barriers and vehicles that make sudden stops,” Williams said.
 “That’s why it’s crucial for everyone to give driving their full attention and drive a safe speed in areas where construction and maintenance are underway.”